NOiCCOMMAND

 Would your newest staff member describe your intake or onboarding process the same way your best staff member would?

 Consistency is the operational standard.[3]
-If the answer is no, or if you genuinely do not know.
-The business is producing inconsistent patient or client experiences, which means quality is determined by who shows up that day, not by what the business has built.
+If the answer is no, or if you genuinely do not know, the business is producing inconsistent patient or client experiences, which means quality is determined by who shows up that day, not by what the business has built.
 Inconsistency at the intake and onboarding stage predicts higher early churn, more complaints, and a patient experience that your best staff can never fully rescue.

-If you have documented SOPs, a training system, and quality assurance that produces consistent experiences regardless of who delivers them.
-This is not your primary constraint.
+If you have documented SOPs, a training system, and quality assurance that produces consistent experiences regardless of who delivers them, this is not your primary constraint.

 Question 05